01 of 05

 The Tourist Office can book hotels for you.
 Check in advance on the website or in person when you are in Nice.

-They also organise tours of the city.
+They also organize tours of the city.

 Take advantage of the Riviera Pass which offers special tours, guided visits to sights and attractions in Nice and the surrounding villages, as well as a sightseeing bus tour in Nice.
-Passes range from from a 24-hour pass for 26 euros, a 48-hour pass for 38 euros to a 72-hour pass for 56 euros.
+Passes range from a 24-hour pass for 26 euros, a 48-hour pass for 38 euros to a 72-hour pass for 56 euros.
 With transport, a 24-hour pass is 30 euros, 48-hour pass is 46 euros and a 72-hour pass is 68 euros.